 Sitting on this internal network the Nessus scan had completed and came up pretty clean.
 I brought out my typical arsenal of attacks including but not limited to brute forcing mssql accounts, searching for Apache Tomcat servers that had weak or easily guessable password, sending medusa after the built-in local Administrator account since I enumerated it via null sessions along with the fact this account cannot be locked out by default, nbns_spoofing harvested network hashes but the netLM was disabled leaving me only with netNTLM which is difficult to crack, numerous metasploit auxiliary modules were run along with various other scripts and tools.

-It seems that more and more these days I find myself battling head to head against my client’s Antivirus Software.
+It seems that more and more these days I find myself battling head to head against my client’s Antivirus Detection capabilities.
 Payloads I encoded to successfully bypass one solution get picked up by another.
 An executable that walked effortlessly past one AV this week gets stopped dead in its tracks by the very same software build at a different client the week later.
-This is a frustrating and constant problem for myself and many others I am sure.
+This is a frustrating and constant problem for myself and many other Penetration Testers I am sure.

-This article aims to provide some insight into one such method that I have become fond of and has proven quite successful in many of my recent pen tests.
+This article aims to provide some insight into one such method that I have become fond of and has proven quite successful in many of my recent Information Security Assessments.
 I first became aware of the technique by reading This Great Writeup from exploit-db.
 I’m not sure if the author is responsible for coining the term or not but they refer to this ancient wisdom and all of its magical powers under the alias “Ghost Writing” which I think sounds super cool!

 Sometimes when you fill the role of a consultant you never know what type of engagements will be thrown your way.
 How can you train someone to expect the unexpected with computer security.
 The topic is so huge, and there is so much to learn in this gigantic sea of knowledge.